kalviumcommunity/S_85_SUBHADEEP_GEN_AI/README.md

-# GEN_AI
+# GEN\_AI

-GEN_AI is an AI-powered system that uses adaptive prompt-based sorting to organize and process data efficiently.
+GEN\_AI is a simple AI chatbot project that demonstrates prompt-based responses with different levels of complexity.
+It is designed as a college project to showcase how generative AI can handle various types of queries using minimal to more elaborate prompts.

 ## Features

-* **Adaptive Sorting:** Handles different levels of sorting complexity.
+* **Interactive Chatbot:** Responds to user queries.
-* **Prompt-Based Logic:** Uses generative AI to process and organize data.
+* **Prompt-Based Responses:** Handles simple, moderate, and complex prompts.
-* **Scalable Design:** Can be extended for various use cases.
+* **Lightweight Design:** Built using HTML, CSS, and JavaScript.

 ## Getting Started